zoundibona/kubesec_automation/README.md

     Error from server: error when creating "testpod.yaml": admission webhook "validate-webhook.test.com" denied the request: SCORE REPORTED BY KUBESEC OF THE MANIFEST FILE BELOW 0

-We can see that the Webhook returned a message to API server that containing **"SCORE REPORTED BY KUBESEC OF THE MANIFEST FILE BELOW 0"**, this is because of securityContext configuration. <br>
+We can see that the Webhook returned a message to API server that contains **SCORE REPORTED BY KUBESEC OF THE MANIFEST FILE BELOW 0**, this is because of securityContext configuration. <br>

 Now let us modify the manifest file by changing **privileged value to false**